 Another way to use the griddle press is to preheat it on the flat top and then place it on top of your food.
 This will allow you to cook the food from both the top and the bottom at the same time.

-This is a great option for foods like bacon, sausages, panini sandwiches, and especially smash burgers.
+This is a great option for bacon, sausages, panini sandwiches, and especially smash burgers.
 They come in different shapes and sizes so you can see which style you prefer.
 If you want suggestions, check out our top 5 griddle presses.

 7: Basting Cover